Actress molestation case: Dileep's bail plea rejected for the fourth time

 Dileep is accused of hiring Pulsar Suni, the prime accused in the case, to abduct the actress.
 The police have accused Dileep of conspiracy and masterminding the attack.
 Dileep, in almost 60 days, has been allowed to step out of jail for one day in September for a family event.

-Meanwhile, the Kerala High Court will also take up a plea by Dileep's wife and actor Kavya Madhavan seeking anticipatory bail in the same case.
+Meanwhile, the Kerala High Court deferred a plea by Dileep's wife and actor Kavya Madhavan seeking anticipatory bail in the same case to next week.
+The court will decide on the bail after the prosecution files a report.
 Kavya Madhavan had approached the Kerala High Court seeking bail alleging that there was an attempt to make her an accused in the case.

 OneIndia News